Ever used ghee? It is the best of both worlds. It has the benefits of butter without the casein and proteins that some people react to in butter.

-Ghee is considered “liquid gold” and revered in Indian culture (and has been for centuries).
-When made from high quality butter, it is a great source of fat soluble vitamins like Vitamin K and is great for teeth, hair, skin and nails.
+Ghee is considered “liquid gold” and very important in Indian culture (and has been for centuries).
+When made from high quality butter, it is a great source of fat soluble vitamins like vitamin K and is great for teeth, hair, skin, and nails.

 Ghee is like butter on crack.
 More intense flavor and more nutrients.
 A little bit goes a really long way and the flavor is great in many different recipes and dishes.

-I like using ghee for making stir frys in a wok since it has such a high smoke point and with wok cooking, only a tiny amount is needed.
-Ghee is also incredible on a baked sweet potato, in eggs or on steamed or roasted vegetables.
+I like using ghee for making stir frys in a wok since it has such a high smoke point.
+Also, with wok cooking, only a tiny amount of ghee is needed.
+Ghee is also incredible on a baked sweet potato, in eggs, or on steamed or roasted vegetables.

 Yield 2 cups

-- Cut the butter into cubes and place in the saucepan.
+- Cut the butter into cubes and place in a medium size saucepan.

-- Cook for about 10-15 minutes (this will vary based on how hot your stove is).
+- Cook for about 10-15 minutes.
 During this time, the butter will go through several stages.
 It will foam, then bubble, then seem to almost stop bubbling and then foam again.
 When the second foam occurs, the ghee is done.
 At this point, the melted butter should be bright gold in color and there should be reddish brown pieces of milk solids at the bottom of the pan.

-- Let cool slightly for 2-3 minutes and then slowly pour through the wire mesh strainer lined with several layers of cheesecloth.
+- Let the ghee cool slightly for 2-3 minutes and then slowly pour through a wire mesh strainer lined with several layers of cheesecloth.
 The small bits of milk protein are usually discarded, though a friend told me that her grandmother used to mix those with flour (or almond flour) and a small amount of honey to make a flavorful fudge-like treat.

 - Use as a cooking oil for stir frys, to top sweet potatoes, or melted on steamed/roasted vegetables.
 Ghee is much more flavorful than butter, so use sparingly!